sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

     * `sudo apt-get install -y  python-is-python3 python3-dev python3-pip`
     * `python -m pip install pyssim`
 4. Install xvfb: `sudo apt-get install -y xvfb`
-5. Install ip and route for network throttling to work: `sudo apt-get install -y net-tools`
+5. Install ip and route for network throttling to work: `sudo apt-get install -y net-tools iproute2`
 6. Create a user that you will use to run sitespeed.io and switch to that user:
     * `adduser sitespeedio`
     * `usermod -aG sudo sitespeedio`
     * `su - sitespeedio`
-7. Make sure that user can use sudo without password: `echo "${USER} ALL=(ALL:ALL) NOPASSWD:ALL" | sudo tee "/etc/sudoers.d/sitespeedio"`
+7. Make sure that user can use sudo without password: `echo "sitespeedio ALL=(ALL:ALL) NOPASSWD:ALL" | sudo tee "/etc/sudoers.d/sitespeedio"`
 8. Make sure you can install using *npm* without using sudo.
 Checkout [Sindre Sorhus guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).
 9. Install sitespeed.io `EDGEDRIVER_VERSION=89.0.723.0 npm install sitespeed.io -g`